Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Stability Conditions

 \section{Stability Conditions}

-\Inter{As stated before, it has already been shown in recent literature such as ref. \cite{singh2022study,Takami,Weih,Pereira_2018,Rau_2023,Pretel2020} that the standard criterion for stability ($\frac{\partial M}{\partial \rho_c } < 0$) cannot be used in conjunction with frequency calculations to predict the onset of instability in anisotropic NS systems.
+As stated before, it has already been shown in recent literature such as ref. \cite{singh2022study,Takami,Weih,Pereira_2018,Rau_2023,Pretel2020} that the standard criterion for stability ($\frac{\partial M}{\partial \rho_c } < 0$) cannot be used in conjunction with frequency calculations to predict the onset of instability in anisotropic NS systems.
 This is because there is no correspondence between the stability limit obtained from squared frequencies of the fundamental mode and the star configurations that produce the maximum mass.
-For generality, we have also explored both $M(\rho_c)$ and $f$-mode method in order to gain some insights on the proper stability bounds imposed by both methods.}

-\Inter{Table \ref{tab:standard_criterion_table} lists the NS parameters for which the stability limit is reached, indicated by $\frac{\partial M}{\partial \rho_c } = 0$, for different $\beta_\mathrm{BL}$ corresponding to respective EOSs.
+For generality, we have also explored both $M(\rho_c)$ and $f$-mode method in order to gain some insights on the proper stability bounds imposed by both methods.
+Table \ref{tab:standard_criterion_table} lists the NS parameters for which the stability limit is reached, indicated by $\frac{\partial M}{\partial \rho_c } = 0$, for different $\beta_\mathrm{BL}$ corresponding to respective EOSs.
 These values represent the maximum mass configurations for different levels of $\beta_\mathrm{BL}$.
 In the $M(\rho_c)$ method, the first maximum on the $M(\rho_c)$ curve corresponds to a critical central density $\rho_c = \rho_{critical}$.
 This density marks the boundary between a stable family of stars and those that are unstable to gravitational collapse.
-On the $M(\rho_c)$ curve, the unstable branch of stars lies beyond the critical density where \Minor{$dM/d \rho_c < 0$}.}
+On the $M(\rho_c)$ curve, the unstable branch of stars lies beyond the critical density where $dM/d \rho_c < 0$.